amyrebecca/zootools-sheets/docs/privacy.md

-# Zoo Tools for Google Sheets Add-on Privacy Policy
+# ZooTools for Google Sheets Add-on Privacy Policy

-We (the Zooniverse) need to ask for permission for our add-on program to view and edit the current spreadsheet in order for this experience to work; the add-on has a set of scripts that will process spreadsheet data that you input, and output either statistics or plots for you.
-This makes the whole thing easier, and avoids you having to learn spreadsheet notation.
+We (the Zooniverse) need to ask for permission for our add-on to view and edit the current spreadsheet and display prompts and sidebars.
+The add-on has a set of scripts that will process input spreadsheet data and will output statistics or plots.
+The add-on streamlines data manipulation and visualization.

-We want you to know, though, that we do not store your data, and the add-on has no data stores that it uses.
-It also does not use any intermediaries or 3rd parties who might store your data.
+We do not store your data, the add-on does not use any intermediaries or 3rd parties who might store your data, and the add-on’s use of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

-Our add-on works using the Google Sheets API scope `https://www.googleapis.com/auth/spreadsheets.currentonly`.
+Our add-on utilizes the Google Sheets API scopes `https://www.googleapis.com/auth/spreadsheets.currentonly` and `https://www.googleapis.com/auth/script.container.ui`.